 Depending on how big your renovation project is, you might consider hiring a general contractor to manage the construction site.
 General contractors will manage all vendors and subcontractors throughout the entirety of a project.

-If you have a small-scale project requiring one service like plumbing or electrical work, you might consider a specialty contractor.
+If you have a small-scale project that requires one service, such as plumbing or electrical work, consider a specialty contractor.
 Specialty contractors have a license to perform repairs and installations in a specific field.

 Independent contractors can enter into a contract to perform services but are not legally considered employees.
 They work for a specified period of time stated in the contract and are usually paid hourly.

 Designers and architects can be contracted to design homes, additions and renovations that involve structural changes.
 In some cases, you can find a design/build contractor who does both.